sjc6663/Protocols/DNA_Extraction_Bacteria.md

 # DNA Extraction MagMAX Microbiome - Fecal

 ## Theory
-This protocol is for the extraction of DNA from fecal samples including fresh fecal samples, frozen fecal samples, liquid fecal samples, and fecal swabs.
+This protocol is for the extraction of DNA from non-fecal samples including bacteria cultures, yeast cultures, soil samples, rumen digesta, biofluid samples, skin swabs, or buccal swabs.

 ## Prepare Your Workspace
 You will be doing the DNA plate and sample preparation in the biological safety cabinet to keep the environment around you as sterile as possible.
 Extraction will be done by the KingFisher Flex in the lab.